 Carving time is an incredibly difficult thing to do.
 Yet the objects in Repatriation by Areta Wilkinson and Mark Adams and Moa Hunter Fashions by Wilkinson are cut with heritage and its ethereal relationship to symbols and spirituality.
 Silhouettes and shadows of moa bones float murky on photographic surfaces, the imprint of time and interaction exposed onto the surface.
 The tracing of ancestral Māori forms is further expressed in shaped jewellery.
 Frames lean against the walls and pendants hang raw from their ties as formal gallery tactics don’t sit comfortably here – this isn’t a museum.

 These overlapping bodies of work take on a challenging subject and find an intersection of Pākehā and Māori artistic practice, presenting a possibility for what this dynamic might look like in the future.
 Wilkinson and Adams provide insight into how dialogues can be created with the past while respecting taonga.
 Each piece brings the viewer’s cultural identity into the light.
 What do these symbols mean to you and what are the connotations of wearing one? – Cameron Ralston

-The Unmissables is presented as part of a partnership with the New Zealand Contemporary Art Trust, who covers the costs of paying our writers.
+The Unmissables is presented in a partnership with the New Zealand Contemporary Art Trust, which covers the costs of paying our writers.
 We retain all editorial control.